dotnet-websharper/core/docs/Sitelets.md

 do ()
 ```

 First, a custom action type is defined.
 It is used for linking URLs to content within your sitelet.
-Here, you only need one action corresponding to your only page.
+Here, you only need one action, `Action.Index` corresponding to your only page.

 The content of the index page is defined as a `PageContent`, where the body consists of a server side HTML element.
 Here the current time is computed and displayed within an H1 tag.

 The `MySampleWebsite` type specifies the sitelet to be served by implementing the `IWebsite` interface.
-In this case, the sitlet is defined using the `Sitelet.Content` operator for constructing a sitelet of the Index content.
+In this case, the sitelet is defined using the `Sitelet.Content` operator for constructing a sitelet of the Index content.
 In the resulting sitelet, the `Action.Index` value is associated with the path `/index` and the given content.

 ## Sitelet routing